Analyst/Associate, Slow Ventures

 Reports to Yoni Rechtman

-Associates and Analysts at Slow work directly with the partners (mostly one partner) to support sourcing, diligence, thesis development, network growth, and housekeeping.
+Associates and Analysts at Slow work directly with the partners (mostly one partner) on sourcing, network growth, building internal tools, and the housekeeping that keeps it all running.
 They get exposed to our whole network of new and existing founders, investors, and limited partners.

 Most of that work is now faster to do myself with AI than to delegate or just doesn't work at seed.
 Instead, I want someone who can do what the AI cannot: